Happy New Year! A soggy walk around my January garden.

 We always have a laugh on the gardeners’ programme.
 If I see something a bit unusual, I’ll take it in to show the team.
 Today I took in these Badger Paw gloves.
 I spotted them at the Garden Press Event a few weeks ago and thought they looked interesting.
 The event showcases new ideas, new seeds, tools and machinery, containers and plant pots- all heading for supermarkets, garden centres and nurseries this summer.
 The Badger Paw is said to be perfect for preparing soil, planting, weeding and clearing roots.
 It’s made by Creative Products and has breathable stretchy fabric.
 What we couldn’t work out though was why the claw is only on one hand.
 It’s an interesting concept and I’ll let you know how I get on with it.

 My posy of flowers this week also contains hyacinths – which just seem to keep on flowering.
 They love the cold weather.
-Tucked inside my paper wrapping are iris reticulata, hellebores, snowdrops, and dogwood twigs from my new florists’ “Hedge-in-a-Box” kit from Hopes Grove Nurseries.
+Tucked inside my paper wrapping are iris reticulata, hellebores, snowdrops, and dogwood twigs from my new florists’ “Hedge-in-a-Box” kit from Hopes Grove Nursery.
 I spotted their ingenuous hedge kit for gin makers at the GPE.
 On the stand there was a sign saying make any suggestions for new hedge kits.
 So I asked if they could design a hedge for florists with coloured stems and flowers for all year round picking.
 And my wonderful “hedge-in-a-box”arrived on Monday!
 I’m really thrilled with it.

 Thanks for joining me today.
 Thanks also to Cathy for hosting this meme and kindly allowing me to join in later in the week when either the internet – or the weather – has let me down.